 Foreword

-The Guidelines for the Processing of Extended Validation Certificates contain recommendations, established by the CA/Browser Forum, for processing and rendering the results of extended validation in Internet applications.
-These Guidelines may be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
-Questions concerning these guidelines or suggestions for their improvement may be directed to the CA/Browser Forum at
+This document contains requirements, established by the CA/Browser Forum, for processing and rendering the results of extended validation in Internet applications.
+These requirements may be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
+Questions concerning these requirements or suggestions for their improvement may be directed to the CA/Browser Forum at

 questions@cabforum.org.